pauldotknopf/gitlab-page-server/README.md

 * `"JobArtifactsBasePath"`: The directory within the download artifacts that content will be served from.
 * `"RepositoryBranch"`: The branch that the url `your-domain.com/group/project` will serve from.
 * `"BuildJobName"`: The name of the job that artifacts will be downloaded from, within a pipeline.
+* `"RootProject"`: The project that will be served when visiting `your-domain.com/`.
+This is great for giving your domain a landing page at the root.
 * `"Cache*"`: Various knobs for tuning caching.
 You likely won't need to change this.
 The web hooks will invalidate the cache when new artifacts are available.